dxw/contracts/agreements/employment.md

 10. ### Sickness absence
     1. dxw will pay your normal salary for up to ten days of sickness per year.
+    2. If you are sick for a long time, we may have no choice but to dismiss you.
+    3. dxw will not dismiss you for persistent sickness absence without making every reasonable effort to accommodate your circumstances.
+In particular, we will consider:
+        1. Relevant medical information
+        2. Options for alternative working arrangements or duties
+        3. Your views and preferences
-    2. Further details of dxw's sickness absence arrangements are published in the Staff Handbook.
+    4. Further details of dxw's sickness absence arrangements are published in the Staff Handbook.

 11. ### Parental leave
     1. Details of dxw's parental leave arrangements are published in the Staff Handbook.